Dfeldbaum/aem-fed-mixins/README.md

 ### Spacing

-Use @include spacing() with a spacing parameter for top and bottom padding styles:
+Use @include spacing() with a spacing argument for top and bottom padding styles:

 ```
 .demo-div {